Nishantsingh70/Youtube_twitter_express_project/README.md

 - user controller
 - video controller

-## Here is the list of all sub-controller for above controllers
+## Here is the list of all functions for above controllers

 - **Comment controller**